Peggy B. Sapp, B.S.

 2017 Approved Peggy Sapp headshot Circle

-Mrs. Sapp is President and CEO of Informed Families/The Florida Family Partnership, an agency she helped to create 37 years ago, transforming it from a six-volunteer organization into a multi-million dollar agency with state and national outreach to families, schools, and communities.
-The mission of Informed Families is "helping kids grow up safe, healthy and drug-free."
-Mrs. Sapp is a recognized leader in drug prevention through grassroots involvement and is the recipient of numerous honors and community service awards.
-She has served on the Advisory Councils of The White House Office of National Drug Control Policy, the National Institute of Drug Abuse and the Florida Governor's Drug Control Policy Council.
+Mrs. Peggy Sapp is President and CEO of Informed Families/The Florida Family Partnership, an organization she helped to create more than 44 years ago.
+Under her leadership, the agency grew from a six-volunteer grassroots effort into a multi-million-dollar organization with state and national outreach serving families, schools, and communities.
+The mission of Informed Families is “helping kids grow up safe, healthy, and drug-free.”

-She has developed the Red Ribbon Campaign into an annual national event that is a major force in raising awareness and mobilizing communities in the fight against drugs, reaching an estimated 80 million people nationwide.
-She is the volunteer President of the National Family Partnership, a national network of parenting organizations.
+Mrs. Sapp developed the Red Ribbon Campaign into an annual national event that has become one of the most powerful prevention movements in the country, raising awareness and mobilizing communities in the fight against drugs and reaching an estimated 80 million people nationwide each year.

 Peggy attended the University of Maryland and is an honors graduate of Barry University.
-She is the recipient of a scholarship from the South Florida Harvard Business School Alumni to attend and receive a certificate from Harvard Business School in Non Profit Strategic Planning.
-Somewhere, somehow, Mrs. Sapp's work has touched your life and made it easier for kids to grow up drug free.
+She was awarded a scholarship from the South Florida Harvard Business School Alumni Association to attend Harvard Business School, where she earned a certificate in Nonprofit Strategic Planning.
+Somewhere, somehow, Mrs. Sapp’s work has touched countless lives and helped make it easier for children to grow up drug-free.

-She is the widow of Captain Neil C. Sapp, the mother of two daughters, Erin and Kerrie, mother-in-law to Dan Beldy and Jeff Lunsford and the grandmother of 7 grandchildren.
+Mrs. Sapp is the widow of Captain Neil C. Sapp, the mother of two daughters, Erin and Kerrie, mother-in-law to Dan Beldy and Jeff Lunsford, and the proud grandmother of seven grandchildren.